The following beliefs serve as a framework for science education at ISA.

 In the elementary school at ISA, many of the science activities are based on the Full-Option Science System (FOSS).

 The unifying theme for Grade 6 Science focuses on how energy affects matter.
 The course encourages students to make use of information from a variety of different sources and teaches students how to apply this newfound knowledge and understanding to lab work and collaborative projects.
 Furthermore, students are taught how to communicate their understanding through formal lab reports as well as how to articulate real-world application via multimedia presentations.
 These skills are taught throughout the following units: Environmental Science; Introduction to Matter; Heat; Energy Resources; Forms of Energy; Geology and Plate Tectonics; Weather and Climate.

-This course will introduce students to the basic fundamentals of Physics, Biology and Chemistry, and provide them with the background to enter upper level science.
-They will start to develop the evidence gathering and communication skills they will need as they progress through the Sciences.
+This course will introduce students to the fundamentals of Physics, Biology and Chemistry.
+It is designed to provide them with the background understanding required by upper level science.
+They will start to develop the evidence gathering, critical thinking and communication skills they will need as they progress through the Sciences.

 This course is designed to broaden a grade 10 student’s scientific skills using topics of a standard Biology curriculum.
 Problem-solving, numeracy skills, experiment planning, evaluation of experimental procedures, data collection and analysis will be an important part of this course.
-Topics covered will include Cells, Biochemistry, Classical and Molecular Genetics, Ecology, Evolution, as well as, Human Nutrition, Digestion, Excretion, Circulatory, and Respiratory systems.
+Topics covered will include Cells, Biochemistry, Classical and Molecular Genetics, Plants and Photosynthesis, Ecology, Evolution, as well as, Human Nutrition, Digestion, Excretion, Reproduction, Circulation, and Gas Exchange systems.

-This course is designed to broaden a student’s scientific skills using the core topics of a standard chemistry curriculum.
-The focus will be on problem-solving, experiment planning, evaluation of experimental procedures, data collection and analysis.
-Topics covered will include the periodic table, particle theory, chemical reactions, stoichiometry, oxidation and reduction, electrochemistry, thermodynamics, organic and environmental chemistry.
+This course is designed to broaden a student’s scientific skills using the extended topics of an IGCSE Chemistry syllabus.
+The focus will be on problem-solving, experiment planning, evaluation of experimental procedures, data collection and analysis throughout the course..
+Topics addressed will include acids, bases and salts, reaction rates, metals and reactivity series, organic chemistry, stoichiometry, electrochemistry, and equilibria.